David-Manniche/TheMarket/readme.txt

     => 043493 - Meta title is not working
-    => 043497 - Colour of Subscribe section on blog page doesn't update
+    => 043497 - Colour of Subscribe section on blog page doesn't update => 043109 - while adding pickup details> slots> there is some issue with time

 Enhancements:
     => Tax module upgrade